A writer from the north of England, Ann enjoys writing about the unexplained and the paranormal, as well as historical crimes and mysteries.

 The Child Isabella

 The ghost of the child Isabella is thought to frequent the kitchens of Berry Pomeroy Castle.
-Estimated to be about nine years old she is rumoured to be the illegitimate daughter of a Pomeroy noble and a servant.
+Estimated to be about nine years old, she is rumoured to be the illegitimate daughter of a Pomeroy noble and a servant.
 On entering the kitchen one evening, she witnessed her mother being attacked by a group of visiting noblemen.
-In a desperate bid to save her mother the child intervened.
-The story goes that both her and her mother died in the attack.
-The child's presence has been felt about the kitchens ever since and is thought to inspire intense fear.
+In a desperate bid to save her mother, the child intervened.
+The story goes that both she and her mother died in the attack.
+The child's presence has been felt in the kitchens ever since and is thought to inspire intense fear.
 Desperately seeking help for her mother, the little girl is rumoured to have followed friendly visitors home.

 The White Lady

 The White Lady is one of the most famous ghosts of Berry Pomeroy Castle.
 She is said to haunt the dungeons and St. Margaret’s Tower.
 Rumoured to be the ghost of Lady Margaret Pomeroy, who was imprisoned by her older sister for being prettier, she spent many years languishing in the filthy dungeons below the castle.
 Eventually, the unfortunate Margaret starved to death.
 Those that encounter the ghost of the White Lady or feel her presence are gripped by a sense of evil and malevolence.
 Her presence is mostly felt on the narrow steps that lead down to her dungeon.
 Those that sense her feel her brushing past as she makes her way past them and up the stairwell.